 How to add a computer to Azure Update Management

-You must have a subscription to Microsoft Azure if you don’t have a subscription you can create a free subscription.
+You must have a subscription to Microsoft Azure.
+If you don’t have a subscription, you can create a free one.

 Get workspace ID and Key for Log Analytics

-To connect the computer with Azure Log Analytics.
-Workspace ID and Key is required during the setup for each installation method to properly configure the agent and ensure it can successfully communicate with Azure Monitor in Azure commercial and US Government cloud.
+Connecting the computer to Azure Log Analytics requires a workspace ID and Key for each installation method.
+This ensures proper configuration to communicate with Azure Monitor in both the Azure commercial and US Government cloud.

-• In your list of Log Analytics workspaces, select the workspace you intend on configuring the agent to report to.
+- In your list of Log Analytics workspaces, select the workspace to which you intend to configure the agent to report.

-• Copy and paste into your favorite editor, the Workspace ID, and Primary Key.
+- Copy and paste into your favourite editor, the Workspace ID, and the Primary Key.

 Are you still using the old workspace?
-You might want to consider moving to portal.azure.com, as I imagine the workspace will go away.
+You might want to consider moving to portal.azure.com, as I imagine the workspace will disappear.

 Configure Agent to use TLS 1.2

-To configure the use of the TLS 1.2 protocol for communication between the Windows agent and the Log Analytics service, you can follow the steps below to enable it before the agent is installed on the virtual machine or afterward.
+To configure the use of the TLS 1.2 protocol for communication between the Windows agent and the Log Analytics service, follow the steps below to enable it before or after the agent is installed on the virtual machine.

 Note! – If you are configuring a VM running Windows Server 2008 SP2 x64 to use TLS 1.2, you first need to install the following SHA-2 code signing support update before performing the steps below.

-Configure .NET Framework 4.6 or later to support secure cryptography, as by default it is disabled.
-Strong cryptography uses more secure network protocols like TLS 1.2 and blocks protocols that are not secure.
+Configure .NET Framework 4.6 or later to support secure cryptography, which is disabled by default.
+Strong cryptography uses more secure network protocols like TLS 1.2 and blocks insecure protocols.

 The following steps install and configure the Log Analytics agent in Azure and Azure Government cloud by using the setup wizard for the agent on your computer.

-• On the License Terms page, read the license and then click I Agree.
+- Read the license on the License Terms page and then click I Agree.

-• On the Destination Folder page, change or keep the default installation folder and then click Next.
+- Change or keep the default installation folder on the Destination Folder page and click Next.

-• On the Agent Setup Options page, choose to connect the agent to Azure Log Analytics and then click Next.
+- On the Agent Setup Options page, select Connect the Agent to Azure Log Analytics and click Next.

-1. If the computer needs to communicate through a proxy server to the Log Analytics service, click Advanced and provide the URL and port number of the proxy server.
+- If the computer needs to communicate with the Log Analytics service through a proxy server, click Advanced and provide the URL and port number of the proxy server.
 If your proxy server requires authentication, type the username and password to authenticate with the proxy server and then click Next.

-• On the Ready to Install page, review your choices and then click Install.
+- Review your choices on the Ready to Install page and then click Install.

 The downloaded file for the agent is a self-contained installation package.
-The setup program for the agent and supporting files are contained in the package and need to be extracted in order to properly install using the command line shown in the following examples.
+The setup program for the agent and supporting files are contained in the package and must be extracted to properly install using the command line shown in the following examples.

 Note! – If you want to upgrade an agent, you need to use the Log Analytics scripting API.
 See the topic Managing and maintaining the Log Analytics agent for Windows and Linux for further information.